programming-hero-web-course-4/b10a8-gadget-heaven-Shaon007/README.md

 # TechWiz

-GadgetHaven is a responsive e-commerce platform that allows users to explore and purchase gadgets.
+TechWiz is a responsive e-commerce platform that allows users to explore and purchase gadgets.
 The platform includes a variety of features such as a shopping cart, wishlist system, and product filtering.
 This project leverages modern React features and techniques to provide a seamless user experience.

 ## Live Website Link